 As the chaos deepened and characters moved around, I found myself growing increasingly disoriented, especially with the Mole storyline.
 The fact that several of the main characters looked similar and unfamiliar to me didn’t help matters.
 I daresay that this was a very personal response, and that others didn’t experience the same confusion (particularly those who know who Harry Styles is), but it’s not one I consider a negative.
 If anything, I found it quite powerful.
 I didn’t really pick up on and figure out the different timelines until the film was over and I had a chance to think (I’d had the sense that something was up, and that the chapter titles included the durations of time they depicted should have been a clue, but I was overwhelmed).
 So when the three storylines converged at the film’s climax, each reaching the same point in time as the boat from The Sea arrived at the beach from The Mole, a Spitfire from The Air shot down the Luftwaffe pilot hunting the boat, and the boat went on to rescue soldiers stranded amongst now-flaming oil in the water, I recognised the principal characters from each storyline but failed to experience the visceral realisation that the film had been building to such a moment.
 I failed to appreciate the unexpected poetry of the moment, in which three elemental stories, one of earth, one of water, and one of air, combined to create fire.
 (Later, a striking shot of a burning Spitfire, sacrificed by Tom Hardy’s RAF pilot, cements this.)
 I think this was my failure, but I’m unconvinced that it was my fault.
 That brilliant moment was stolen from me by the emotional torture I’d undergone for an hour and a half.
 If this was an intended or expected effect, it’s something for which Nolan should be applauded.
 It adds immeasurably to the climax’s power that a director who takes such pride in showing off his story structure should here be willing to sacrifice the catharsis it provides.

 As well as spending an entire film structurally setting up a climax just to undermine it (as I choose to believe is the case), Dunkirk eschews convention in other ways.
 The plot, as mentioned earlier, is quite simple, if the non-linearity of its presentation is ignored.
 There is no clever plan to foil the enemy.
 The objective – survive – never changes according to events.
 Moreover, this is not a film about good vs. evil.
-The Germans are barely seen, but for some fighter planes seen from a distance and Germany infantry briefly glimpsed during the denoument.
+The Germans are barely seen, but for some fighter planes visible from a distance and Germany infantry briefly glimpsed during the denoument.
 Dunkirk is not about The War, but about war, and the victims it makes of everybody.
-With that said, it also has little time for criticism of the British commanders.
+With that said, though, it has little time for criticism of the British commanders.
 Admittedly, that’s usually reserved for discussions of the First World War rather than the Second, but any depiction of soldiers as ordinary young men forced out of place and into the abject horror of war tends to make room for it.
-Kenneth Branagh’s Commander Bolton is deeply committed to the cause of getting his troops home, standing proudly on the mole, ensuring it remains open at all costs and eventually, once the fleet of private boats from Britain arrives to rescue his soldiers, triumphantly announcing he’s staying behind: “For the French!”
+But Kenneth Branagh’s Commander Bolton is deeply committed to the cause of getting his troops home, standing proudly on the mole, ensuring it remains open at all costs and eventually, once the fleet of private boats from Britain arrives to rescue his soldiers, triumphantly announcing he’s staying behind: “For the French!”
 (Incidentally, those who’d argue this is an apolitical film, or one about the need to escape the tyranny of Europe, could learn from Bolton.
 He’s literally a Remainer.)
 The chain of command above Bolton isn’t depicted and given little attention outside of the decisions it makes to hold back ships and planes, expecting them to be needed to defend against invasion of the British Isles.
 However, the film’s final moments are somewhat subversive, but not quite in the way you might expect.

 As the soldiers return home on the train, they’re given a newspaper in which is published Churchill’s famous “we shall fight on the beaches” speech to the Commons.
 It’s a speech that, after everything we’ve seen, is capable of rousing patriotic passion, but it’s tainted.
 It’s read aloud by Tommy (Fionn Whitehead), one of the main characters we followed in The Mole, a young, innocent soldier who’s barely beginning to recover from the ordeal he’s just endured.
 There’s irony and a knowingness to the scene, but it’s not about the commanders at home sending innocents to their deaths, really.
 What it captures, just a little, is the political and cultural appropriation and twisting of horrific events to ends which go against them.
 We’ve just been through a nightmare that wasn’t exactly open to heroism, that certainly didn’t feel that heroic – it was a desperate scramble for survival – but here’s a newspaper telling us it was.
 This isn’t a simple scene to interpret, of course, and following the surprisingly vast number of soldiers brought home from Dunkirk there was both cause for guarded celebration as well as the need to emphasise Britain’s determination to fight on, but intercut with images of helmets strewn across the beach, of bodies lining the mole, and of the RAF’s Spitfire burning violently, the speech is soured.
 This is emphasised by the music, a quite extraordinary adaptation by Hans Zimmer of Elgar’s “Nimrod” that, just like Tommy’s reading of Churchill’s speech, simultaneously inflames patriotic pride while undercutting it.
 We feel pride while knowing the feeling is suspect.
 As we listen to Churchill’s speech and listen to Elgar’s music, we know we can’t trust our own emotions.
 It’s confusing, and powerful, and troubling.

 The rest of Zimmer’s score complements Dunkirk‘s attitude to its story – it’s simple, it’s situational, it’s designed to generate an atmosphere of terror and chaos.
-I couldn’t pick out themes that I noticed, leitmotifs that repeated.
+I couldn’t pick out themes that I noticed, melodic leitmotifs that repeated.
 What I could identify was a near-constant tempo, a low thudding beat that wouldn’t stop, that would just build and build.
 The music is dramatic, noisy, everywhere.
 In combination with the sound effects of artillery attacks, shouting soldiers and swooping planes, the soundscape is deafening and impossible to cope with.
 It’s a vital reason that the film’s world is convincing and its havoc relentless.
 Similarly, the full-frame IMAX presentation dominates your vision and – and I wish I had a better way of phrasing this – places you right inside the action.
 It’s tempting to claim that the 1.43:1 IMAX aspect ratio brings to mind classic Hollywood, being close to the Academy ratio of 1.33:1 (the film uses a muted colour palette that is, too, suggestive of old, sepia-tinged photographs and classic Hollywood), but it’s not something I felt during the film.
 Were the film presented on a regular cinema screen in this aspect ratio, I think it would be fascinating to watch and could well evoke classic cinema, but the impossible scale of the IMAX screen is designed to fill the visual field, to help you lose track of the frame.